GodBoyYS/YasuoSimulator/README.md

-models downloaded from internet, plz use this project for learning only. some bugs not fixed yet.
+models downloaded from internet, for learning only. some bugs not fixed yet.

 below are the websites where models come from, respect for the makers: